Learn More About The FOA

 Fiber optics has become the predominant communications medium used for what today is called "fiber broadband," not just for telephones - including mobile/wireless - and the Internet, but also for cable television, computer networks, surveillance/security systems, industrial controls, traffic signals, utility grid communications and control, energy exploration/production, alternative energy and more.
-Even wireless antennas are connected on fiber.
 Workers in all these fields are expected to understand fiber optics technology and, in many cases, be competent in fiber optic network design, installation and operation.
 Education, training and certification for fiber optic technicians working in all these areas has become extremely important and that is the focus of The Fiber Optic Association.

 What is The FOA?

-Founded in 1995 by a dozen prominent fiber optics trainers and leaders from education, industry and government as a professional society for fiber optics with the goal to build a competent workforce needed by the fiber optic industry.
+The FOA was founded in 1995 by a dozen prominent fiber optics trainers and leaders from the fiber optic industry, education and government as a professional organization for fiber optics with the goal to build a competent workforce needed by the fiber optic industry.
 The FOA was also created as a source of independent certification to be used by the industry.
 The FOA has grown to now being involved in numerous activities to educate the world about fiber optics and certify the workers who design, build and operate the world's fiber optic networks.

 The leading international certifying body for fiber optics

 Setting standards for and administering technical certification programs